19 - File Dialog

 The folders list contains a list of only folders.
 This makes navigation much faster and easier than a mixed files + folders approach as used in the native file dialog.
 The folders list is refreshed each time the File dialog opens, or when you click Refresh, so you can avoid filesystem hiding newly created files from you.

-In addition, you can use the Filter to control what files appear; typing *.png into the Filter box will cause the File dialog to display only files that end with .png, which can reduce clutter and confusion when you're looking for something in particular.
+The second feature that makes finding your files much easier is the ability to hide files using the Filter control; typing *.png into the Filter box will cause the File dialog to display only files that end with .png, which can reduce clutter and confusion as opposed to simply "dimming" files that don't match the filter as the native OS X (MacOS) dialog does.

 This is where you can type in a new filename when you are saving an image, or if you already know the filename, you can just type it in here instead of picking it from the list.